kongmunist/mywebsite/pages/blog/refractometertesting.md

 1. Sugar and salt are confounding; both raise the index of refraction at similar concentrations.
 This must be adjusted for in higher-salt liquids.
 2. Carbonated drinks bubble up underneath the test plate, which can't be good for accuracy.
-3. Limited range of 0-38% sugar means dilution is necessary for some solutions, which can add error
+3. Limited range of 0-38% sugar means dilution is necessary for some solutions, which can add error.
 4. Lack of density knowledge about Izze or Coke may have also skewed my numbers.
 As I mentioned above, adjusting the weight of Izze using a higher density gave an alternate sugar percentage that matched exactly what I read on my refractometer.
-5. No precision or digital readout means measurements are slow and annoying to perform.
+5. No precision or digital readout means measurements are slow and annoying to perform manually.

 ## Weird findings
 The variance in the sugar % of drinks is surprisingly small.
 To be fair, I only did a small number of drinks, but they only varied by 2.6% despite tasting wildly different.